zertyz/kickass-app-template/README.md

 # Production-ready seed & template for Rust Backend & Long Runner Applications

-This repository presents a seed for creating backend Rust applications, with bundled libs, UIs, services & patterns.
+This repository presents a seed for creating backend Rust applications -- with bundled libs, UIs, services & design patterns.

 Most likely you'll need only a subset of the features provided by this template:
    1. Services:
-      - [X] Web, through `Rocket` -- with embedded static files, including an Angular app
+      - [X] Web, through `Rocket`
+         - [X] embedded static & pre-compressed files -- including an Angular app -- for blazing fast speeds
       - [X] Telegram, through `Teloxide` -- stateless & stateful examples
-         - [ ] standalone message sending
+         - [ ] application initiated message sending
       - [X] Hooks for your own Service
          - [X] async with `Tokio`
    2. UIs: